crystalma22/cnnthesis/docs/THESIS_RESULTS_SUMMARY.md

 - **Announcement Day (t):** Return on the day Fed releases decision
 - **Reaction (t+1):** Return on next trading day
 - **Intermediate (t+5 to t+20):** Cumulative return 5-20 days after announcement
+- should compare to 200 randomly selected days

 **Note on Pre-FOMC Analysis:**
 We focus on announcement-day and post-announcement windows.
 Pre-announcement drift analysis (Lucca & Moench 2015) would require predictions made before day t-1, which limits sample size, so we focus on windows where prediction-event alignment is unambiguous.